-Widgets are the building blocks of a storyboard, allowing you to add meaningful content such as Tabs, Text, Images, Filter, Story, Summarizer, and AI Narrative.
+Widgets are the building blocks of a storyboard, allowing you to add meaningful content such as Tabs, Text, Images, Filter, Story, Summarizer, and AI Insights.
 They help convey the purpose, context, or key information within a storyboard, making it easier for users to grasp its meaning at a glance.
 Whether you want to illustrate a process, emphasize an important point, or visually support your content, widgets make the storyboard both informative and engaging.

 The Story widget presents selected insights in a natural language format.
 It includes an Overview section that provides a high-level summary of the insight, a Key Insights section that highlights clear trends, patterns, and key KPIs, and a Business Insights section that offers actionable recommendations based on the analyzed data.

-The AI Narrative Insights widget provides clear, AI-generated insights that explain charts and graphs in a concise and accurate manner, along with actionable recommendations to support better business decisions.
+The AI Insights widget provides clear, AI-generated insights that explain charts and graphs in a concise and accurate manner, along with actionable recommendations to support better business decisions.

 After clicking the “Choose Component” button, all available insights in that storyboard will be listed.
 Select the desired insight and click “Add” to include it in the tab.